ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureFastTimeOptions.rst

 IProcedureFastTimeOptions
 =========================

-.. py:class:: IProcedureFastTimeOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureFastTimeOptions

    object

    Interface used to access the fast time options (without error or constraint checks) for the current procedure.
 Use this interface to set an Interrupt Time or Fixed Duration for a procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureFastTimeOptions

 Overview
 --------